DANIELA BEVERVANSO

 Role — Production designer

-Tim Man is a project that explores the nuances of emotional disconnection through a poignant visual narrative.
+Tin Man is a project that explores the nuances of emotional disconnection through a poignant visual narrative.
 It centres on a father who has become profoundly estranged from his family, personified as a man 'without a heart'.
 To embody his coldness and psychological detachment, the protagonist was crafted from rigid mechanical elements.
 In stark contrast, the surrounding environment was rendered in warm, organic tones and tactile textures.
 This deliberate juxtaposition amplifies the character’s isolation, highlighting the story’s central theme of fractured domestic intimacy.

 Heinz Masterbrand 1 & 2